 If a student has valid reasons for not attending class on the day of a test or in-class assignment, the instructor must be advised before the activity occurs.
 Voice mail or e-mail notification is fine.
-The make-up exam will usually be written in the testing centre in A205.
+Where necessary, a make-up quiz may be granted.
 Failure to notify the instructor of an absence will result in a grade of F.